ingadhoc/product/product_planned_price/README.rst

 #.
 It also add a wizard to update "List Price" using "Planned Price" value.
 Optionally, you can activate a cron to run this update auomatically.
 #.
 Also Extends Planned Price and allow to set prices based on Replenishment Cost with a fixed and/or percentage margin.
+#.
+Allow to set prices base in other currency.

 Installation
 ============